lah7/sims2-4k-ui-patch/README.md

 3. Find your "EA GAMES" directory, e.g. a wine prefix at `~/.wine/drive_c/Program Files (x86)/EA GAMES`.
 4. Click "Patch"!

-Ironically, the patcher interface (built with TK) may not scale well on a 4K display.

 ### macOS